 - Consent – in some circumstances, we may ask for your consent to process your personal data in a particular way.

 Candidates CVs and related information will be shared or sent to prospective employers (our clients).
 Once a placement is secured then additional information will be provided to them to enable the placement to proceed.
-Such employer will usually be located inside the European Economic Area (EEA) but may be outside of the EEA.
+A number of employers will usually be located inside the European Economic Area (EEA) but may be outside of the EEA.
 Personal data shall not be transferred to a country or territory outside the EEA unless that country or territory ensures an adequate level of protection or the appropriate safeguards are in place for your rights and freedoms.
 Before such a transfer takes place outside of the EEA, we will provide you with further information concerning this.

-We may also share your information with Nolan Partners Inc, an affiliated company of Nolan Partners Limited, for the purpose of finding you a suitable role.
+Nolan Partners Ltd may also share your information with Nolan Partners Inc, an affiliated company of Nolan Partners Limited, for the purpose of finding you a suitable role.

 Your data will be retained for no longer than is necessary and in accordance with our Data Retention Policy which is available upon request.